 Safeguarding Opioid Prescription through Technology & Innovation

-Join us for a panel discussion with the CEO of e-prescribing platform, DoseSpot, and SVP of Customer Experience at healthcare IT security company, Imprivata, as they share evidence-based safe opioid prescribing practices and the technologies in place today that help providers make informed decisions about acute and chronic pain treatment.
+Health 2.0 Boston hosts a panel discussion with the CEO of e-prescribing platform, DoseSpot, and SVP of Customer Experience at healthcare IT security company, Imprivata, as they share evidence-based safe opioid prescribing practices and the technologies in place today that help providers make informed decisions about acute and chronic pain treatment.
 With prescription opioids being one of the leading causes of drug related deaths, responsible prescribing is paramount, and the discussion will include recommended best practices across the industry.
-The panel will be moderated by Gail Marcus, Assistant Professor and Director of Global Healthcare Management Program at the Massachusetts College of Pharmacy and Health Sciences.

 The Internet Of Healthy Things

 By 2020, experts predict that more than 20 billion everyday objects will be able to capture, receive and share data via a vast, interconnected global network linked together by inexpensive sensors, GPS and ’the cloud.’
 Just around the corner, real time biometric data will be automatically captured and used to learn more about the impact of lifestyle on chronic diseases and wellness, and ultimately change behavior to improve our health.
 In his book, The Internet of Healthy Things, (IoHT) connected health pioneer and visionary Dr. Joe Kvedar describes the phenomena driving this trend and the business opportunities that arise from it.